 - Pour the mixed batter into the mold, knock it a few times to release out large bubbles.

 - Put it into a boiling steamer.
-Close the lid slightly slant and leave a gap, steam on medium heat for 40 minutes, then turn off the heat and simmer for 5 minutes.
+Close the lid slightly slant and leave a gap, steam on medium heat for 40 minutes, then turn off the heat and leave for 5 minutes.

 - After the steaming, unmold it and let it cool.
 Cut into the size you like.